The power of Johnny Mathis’ voice can soothe and comfort; I can certainly attest to this!

 Mathis: Yep, absolutely, up from the ashes.

-50BOLD: Mr. Mathis, I know that you play golf, you are a gourmet cook and I know retire is not in your vocabulary, what is left to do for you?
+50BOLD: Mr. Mathis, I know that you play golf, you are a gourmet cook and I know retirement is not in your vocabulary, what is left to do for you?

 Mathis: The next thing.
 There is always a next thing.
 If something is given to you like a gift, try to honor it as much as you can.
 Don’t throw a gift especially when it’s God-given.